Parthiba-Mukhopadhyay/hand_gesture_media_player/README.md

 - **Software**:
   - Operating system: Windows, macOS, or Linux.
-  - Python (version 3.6 or higher) and the necessary dependencies.
+  - Python (version 3.6 or higher) and numpy.
   - OpenCV library for computer vision tasks.
-  - Media player software or online media player for handling media playback (e.g., VLC, Pygame, etc.).
+  - Mediapipe, pyautogui and pycaw to perform related tasks.

 ## Installation